Move from a feeling-driven to a data-driven measurement of your developer team’s work alignment with business goals.

 You don’t need another study to confirm that engineers are most productive when they work in big blocks of time – this is why Visualize engineering activity through a heat map to find out what is their golden hour in terms of productivity.

-The Time Card report includes metrics such as:
+The Activity Heatmap report includes metrics such as:

 Achieve a continuous delivery workflow and make sure each of your engineers is involved in the development process.